You’re getting stuck into your search for a new job on a different career path but you keep getting hit with the same problem.

 All of this is aimed at starting to grow your presence, your brand in your new career.
 You’re not going to be another cog in the machine any more, you’re aiming towards becoming a major player in a career that’s better suited to you.

-If you haven’t found that better career yet, take our free career assessment challenge to see what’s possible and start taking steps towards it.
+If you haven’t found that better career yet, take our free Perfect Day Exercise to see what’s possible and start taking steps towards it.

 If you know you need to change something about your career, you’ve already made the first step.
 Most people don’t even know they need to change careers to make life better for themselves.
 But the next step is often blocked by the thought of changing careers with no relevant experience.